ibm-cloud-docs/openshift/openshift_routes.md

   ```
   {: pre}

-2. Choose a domain for your app.
+2. Choose a domain for your app. **Version 4.6 and later**: Note that route URLs must be 130 characters or fewer.
   * **IBM-provided domain**: If you do not need to use a custom domain, a route hostname is generated for you in the format `<service_name>-<project>.<cluster_name>-<random_hash>-0000.<region>.containers.appdomain.cloud`.
   * **Custom domain**: To specify a custom domain, work with your DNS provider or [{{site.data.keyword.cis_full}}](https://cloud.ibm.com/catalog/services/internet-services).
     1. Get the public IP address for the public router service in each zone in the **EXTERNAL-IP** column.
 Note that the router service in the first zone where you have workers nodes is always named `router-default`, and router services in zones that you subsequently add to your cluster have names such as `router-dal12`.